Ultra Wide Band

 Two main frameworks appeared in order to answer the compatibility issues and interoperability problems.
 OpenHAB and Home Assistant.
 Both try to be compatible with most smart devices available in the market, and provide a common interface that allow control and creation of rules.
 While the success is undeniable for the compatibility and control of many devices, the user interface still obey the rules of physics, being either ugly and functional, nice looking but annoying to use, or both nice and practical but require a genius skills for configuration.
 It is legitimate to try to invent a new language for writing rules, so that the non developers have to learn a special programming language anyway, one they cannot use anywhere other than in one app, and the developers are extremely annoyed with the limitations, still have to memorize more key words and deal with issues of immature programming concepts only observed in the early stages of standard languages development.
 The custom environments, if they have a well isolated configuration or one custom prepared configuration, they can compete with open frameworks or even with consumer grade applications.

-Philips Hue and Phoscon are listed here because the light bulbs are the first successful product in home automation.
+Philips Hue is mentioned because the light bulbs are the first successful product in home automation.
 By successful, it is meant that the product is truly smart, without degradation of the basic functionality, like a PC that needs 5 minutes to boot that makes you wish you sent the mail by post.
-Philips Hue has the limitation of not having a concept for event based API notification.
-Despite their connection to closed protocol IFTTT, they do not allow PUTs to custom local URLs.
-Phoscon on the other hand, do provide a websocket clean concept to notify of events.
+Philips Hue has the limitation of not having a concept for event based API notification, they do not allow PUTs to custom local URLs.

 The smartest environment is definitely the one that knows what you want so that you don’t need to ask.
-Know’s that you’re reading a book so adjusts the light on reading level where you are, so the less screens and the less talk required, the smarter is the environment.
+Knows that you’re reading a book so adjusts the light on reading level in the spot where you’re sitting, so the less screens and the less talk required, the smarter is the environment.